 As described in Topic 13, Biological Resources, the Proposed Project would not substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, or reduce the number or restrict the range of a rare or endangered plant or animal.
 As described in Topic 4, Cultural Resources, the Proposed Project could result in a substantial adverse change in the significance of contributors to a historic district.
 Based on the analysis in this Initial Study, the Proposed Project could result in significant impacts related to the following topics: cultural resources, transportation and circulation, noise, air quality, and wind.
-The information in the technical reports prepared for each topic, if applicable, will be summarized in the EIR, and the potential direct and indirect impacts will be analyzed in the EIR.
-The EIR also will address the cumulative impacts related to cultural resources, transportation and circulation, noise, air quality, and wind, and evaluate the Proposed Project's contribution to potentially significant cumulative impacts.
+The information in the technical direct and indirect impacts will be analyzed in the EIR.
+The EIR also will address the cumulative impacts related to cultural resources, transportation and circulation, noise, air quality, and circulation, noise, air quality, and wind, and evaluate the Proposed Project's contribution to potentially significant cumulative impacts.